 But for others, code switching is a more arduous exercise.
 The multilingualism required to speak one way to a Southern grandmother, another way to youths raised on MTV, and still another way in a corporate boardroom can be as challenging as learning to juggle three balls without dropping one.
 It can lead to the painful "yo-yo effect," as a woman feels conflicted about shifting between two distinct voices, self-conscious about using the "wrong" voice in the wrong situation.
 Women who have difficulty switching may be mocked or unfairly criticized by blacks and whites alike.
 "She thinks she's white."
 "She tries too hard to sound black."
 "She's a ghetto girl."
 "She's not very bright."

 African Americans face a conundrum, then.
 Black vernacular English is unacceptable.
 Standard English spoken with an accent common to black Americans is unacceptable.
 And being able to move smoothly between the speech patterns of the black community and those of the broader white community is suspicious.

 What is so wrong about "sounding black?"
-The answer should be "nothing all all."
-And so, it is well worth exploring why typically black speech patterns--no matter how close they are to the standard--can provoke such strong and often negative responses.
+The answer should be "nothing at all."
+And so, it is well worth exploring why typically black speech patterns, no matter how close they are to the standard, can provoke such strong and often negative responses.